Integrated Healthcare Psychology Internship

 Wheeler’s Community Health & Wellness Centers promote a “no-wrong door” approach to health care that facilitates connection to services and supports.
 This includes connection to primary care for behavioral health clients who are not receiving routine preventative care, or who might not be following medical recommendations for existing health conditions.
 It also includes incorporation of behavioral health specialists within the primary care context to screen for behavioral health concerns, provide support and brief intervention and/or to refer for ongoing specialty treatment and provide support in a seamless connection to those services.

 Wheeler’s integrated care team is comprised of primary care providers, behavioral health clinicians, care managers, care facilitators, medical assistants, behavioral health managers, and psychiatric providers working in one location without division in leadership, physical space or workflow.
 This team works collaboratively to provide highly coordinated care that produces optimal treatment outcomes.
-The integrated care team practices communication strategies including in-person “huddles” to discuss patient needs and care plans, weekly multidisciplinary team meetings, face-to-face “warm handoff” communication with the client present, and consultation.
+The integrated care team practices communication strategies including in-person “huddles” to discuss patient needs and care plans, weekly multidisciplinary team meetings, side-by-side communication with the client present, and consultation.
 The electronic health record also provides alerts to the integrated care team on a daily basis regarding high-risk patients scheduled, notification of clients who have not yet engaged in primary care, and clinical alerts regarding recent contact with Wheeler’s mobile crisis team.
 Multidisciplinary case reviews are conducted for patients with complex needs or with high risk concerns.
 Multidisciplinary teaming maintains a focus on managing risk while providing the supports and interventions that promote successful treatment outcomes.

 The building blocks of Wheeler’s approach to community health: